Cursus Barrows

-The Cursus Barrows is the name given to a Neolithic and Bronze Age round barrow cemetery located mostly south of the western end of the Stonehenge Cursus.
-The cemetery contains around 18 round barrows scattered along an east-to-west ridge, although some of the mounds are no longer visible.
+The Cursus Barrows is the name given to a Neolithic and Bronze Age round barrow cemetery lying mostly south of the western end of the Stonehenge Cursus, in Wiltshire, England.
+The cemetery contains around 18 barrows scattered along an east-to-west ridge, although some of the mounds are no longer visible.
 The Cursus Barrows can be seen just north of the route between the Stonehenge Visitor Centre and Stonehenge.

 Overview

 The round barrow cemetery extends 1200 metres east-to-west along a ridge and measures 250 metres wide.
 It comprises the round barrows recorded as Amesbury 43 to 56 and Winterbourne Stoke 28 to 30, plus the Fargo hengiform.
 Many of the barrows were excavated by Richard Colt Hoare in the early 19th century.

 Amesbury 43 and 44

 Amesbury 43 and 44 are a bell barrow and a twin bell barrow forming the eastern part of the Cursus round barrow cemetery.